 The table below provides the titles of doctoral dissertations completed in the Environmental Dynamics Program since its inception in 1998.
 A review of these titles reveals the breadth and depth of investigations in Environmental Dynamics at the University of Arkansas.
-Further, this list illustrates the diversity of interdisciplinary topics within the domain of Environmental Dynamics.
+This list highlights the diversity of interdisciplinary topics within the domain of Environmental Dynamics.

 Table 1.
-Dissertations Completed in the Environmental Dynamics Program, 2001-2010
+Dissertations Completed in the Environmental Dynamics Program, 2001-2017